Below you can find a complete list of Australian animals. We currently track 347 animals in Australia and are adding more every day!

 Some notable types of snakes found in Australia include:

-- Pythons: There are 15 species of pythons ranging throughout most of Australia, including carpet pythons, the children’s python, green tree python, and woma python.
+- Pythons: There are 15 species of pythons ranging throughout most of Australia, including the carpet python, children’s python, green tree python, and woma python.

 - Death Adders: There are around eight species of death adders in Australia.
-The common death adder is one of the most venomous snakes in the country.
+The common death adder is one of the most venomous snakes in the country and is the fastest snake on Earth.

 The Flag of Australia